satellitecomponent/Neurite/README.md

 All of these features are still in alpha.
 Refreshing the page will reset your graph over.

-The Future of Dendrite
+The Future of Fractal-GPT

-Dendrite is just getting started.
+Fractal-GPT is just getting started.

 The app is a recursive environment to generate ideas.
 As we are in the middle of a rapid acceleration in AI developement, new tools to visualize and organize information will be become ever more necessary.
-I believe that Dendrite can serve as an open-source playground for the future of data.

-- ai integration
 - deeper zoom
 - markdown/textediting
-- working color selection
+- color selection
 - customizability/accessability
 - auto embed formats
 - custom equations for the fractal
 - drawing-tool
-- drag handles
 - user feeback/bug fixes
-- pdf.js

 If you are a developer who is intereested in contributing to this project, I would love to get in contact!